 Pamantasan ng Cabuyao was personally inaugurated by no less than President Gloria Macapagal Arroyo on June 19, 2003 on the occasion of the 107th birthday of Dr. Jose Rizal and officially started its operations on July 31, 2003, the birthday of its founding mayor.

-The university was awarded by the Duterte Administration the right to avail of the FREE COLLEGE EDUCATION or the Universal Access to Quality Tertiary Education (UNIFAST) under the Republic Act 10931 – becoming one of the 76 LCUs in the country to be given such right to free education.
-Under such law, the university will be given national subsidy through CHED equivalent to the amount of the total student collection per semester.
+In 2017, the university received its Commission on Higher Education (CHED) Institutional Recognition, becoming one of the few local colleges and universities (LCUs) to receive such recognition.
+The university was awarded by the Duterte Administration the right to avail of the FREE COLLEGE EDUCATION or the Universal Access to Quality Tertiary Education (UNIFAST) under the Republic Act 10931 – becoming one of the 76 LCUs in the country to be given such right to free education in 2019.

 To date, PnC has been awarded by ALCUCOA with twelve (12) Level 2 and two (2) Level 1 programs.
 The higher level of accreditation is a testament to the university’s commitment to providing free quality education, especially to its talented marginalized student populace.
 Today, PnC is one of the few leading local colleges and universities in the Philippines with level 2 accredited programs.
 The university produced topnotchers in the fields of education, nursing, and engineering.

 Forward-looking, PnC envisions itself becoming the premier leading local university in Region IV by further elevating its academic standards, thereby producing value-laden and globally competent graduates and continuously striving for improvement in quality services in instruction, research, and extension.

 PnC commits itself to the holistic education of every “Dangal ng Bayan”, thereby producing graduates that bring pride and honor to the nation.